Common snapping turtle: Reproduction

 These turtles travel extensively over land to reach new habitats or to lay eggs.
-Pollution, habitat destruction, food scarcity, overcrowding, and other factors drive snappers to move; it is quite common to find them traveling far from the nearest water source.
-Experimental data supports the idea that common snapping turtles can sense the Earth's magnetic field, which could also be used for such movements (together with a variety of other possible orientation cues).
+Pollution, habitat destruction, food scarcity, overcrowding, and other factors drive them to move; finding them traveling far from the nearest water source is common.
+Experimental data support the idea that common snapping turtles can sense the Earth's magnetic field, which could also be used for such movements (together with a variety of other possible orientation cues).

 This species mates from April through November, with their peak laying season in June and July.
 The female can hold sperm for several seasons, using it as necessary.
 Females travel over land to find sandy soil in which to lay their eggs, often some distance from the water.
 After digging a hole, the female typically deposits 25 to 80 eggs each year, guiding them into the nest with her hind feet and covering them with sand for incubation and protection.
-These eggs have a leathery, flexible shell and they typically measure only 26–28 mm in diameter.
+These eggs have a leathery, flexible shell, and they typically measure only 26–28 mm in diameter.